 When eating and drinking in Saigon, don’t believe the guide book: there’s plenty more to this vibrant city than the restaurants and bars of District 1.

 Take a taxi to Thao Dien – the heart of Ho Chi Minh City’s District 2 – and you’ll find a menagerie of eateries to set your taste buds alight.

 That’s not to say, of course, that District 1 isn’t home to a host of splendid spots where you can grab a bite and a beer – in fact, there are a fair few that we love.

 All the same, sometimes one needs to venture a little further afield.
 District 2 is a quick, 15-minute Uber ride from Saigon’s downtown and, with a growing collection of hip bistros, cool kitchens and enticing restaurants to be found along its suburban streets, it’s a journey worth making.

 In need of inspiration?
 Here are 8 of our favourite District 2 haunts to get you started.

 36 Thao Dien, An Phu Compound | boathousesaigon.com

-Where better to start than on the banks of the Mekong, sipping Frozen Margaritas as boats chug gently by?
+Where better to start than on the banks of the Saigon River, sipping Frozen Margaritas as boats chug gently by?
 With a riverside perch that provides the perfect place to watch the sunset reflected between the floating fauna, Saigon’s Boathouse is a fine spot to start – or end – your evening.

 Situated within the An Phu compound, you’ll need to smile at the guards to get in (if you don’t have a membership card), before strolling down a tree-lined street that’s worlds away from the bustle of District 1.